- IPv6 WAN Types

 Around the world, the availability of new IPv4 addresses is declining.
 The amount of free space varies by region, but some have already run out of allocations and others are rapidly approaching their limits.
 As of January 31, 2011, IANA allocated all of its space to regional internet registries (RIRs).
 In turn, these RIR allocations have run out in some locations such as APNIC (Asia/Pacific), RIPE (Europe), and LACNIC (Latin America and Caribbean) for /8 networks.
 Though some smaller allocations are still available, it is increasingly difficult to obtain new IPv4 address space in these regions.
 ARIN (North America) ran out on September 24th, 2015.

 To account for this, IPv6 was created as a replacement for IPv4.
 Available in some forms since the 1990s, factors like inertia, complexity, and the cost of developing or purchasing compatible routers and software has slowed its uptake until the last few years.
-Even then, it’s been rather slow with only 8% of Google users having IPv6 connectivity by July 2015.
+Even then, it’s been rather slow with only 8% of Google users having IPv6 connectivity by July 2015 and slightly over 40% of users in 2022.

 Over the years, support for IPv6 in software, operating systems, and routers has improved so the situation is primed to get better.
 Still it is up to ISPs to start delivering IPv6 connectivity to users.
 It’s a catch-22 situation: Content providers are slow to provide IPv6 because few users have it.
 Meanwhile, users don’t have it because there isn’t a lot of IPv6 content and even less content available only over IPv6.
 Users don’t know they need it so they don’t demand the service from their ISPs.